nest/nest-simulator/doc/userdoc/related_projects.rst

 NESTML
 ------

+:doc:`NESTML <nestml:index>` allows you to modify and create models for NEST in a simplified format.

-:doc:`NESTML <nestml:index>` is a domain-specific language that supports the specification of neuron models in a precise and concise syntax, based on the syntax of Python.
+It is a domain-specific language that supports the specification of neuron and synapse models in a precise and concise syntax, based on the syntax of Python.
 Model equations can either be given as a simple string of mathematical notation or as an algorithm written in the built-in procedural language.
 The equations are analyzed by the associated toolchain, written in Python, to compute an exact solution if possible or use an appropriate